chaoss/community/about-chaoss/general-faq.md

 ### **Whom should I contact if I have any questions?**

-We encourage transparency, openness, and healthiness so all the questions should be directed to the public community mailing list at [**chaoss@lists.linuxfoundation.org**](mailto:chaoss@lists.linuxfoundation.org%20).
+We encourage transparency, openness, and healthiness so all the questions should be directed to the public community mailing list at [**chaoss@lists.linuxfoundation.org**](mailto:chaoss@lists.linuxfoundation.org%20) or CHAOSS Community Manager, ELizabeth Barron at elizabeth@chaoss.community.

 ### **Does CHAOSS record their meeting?**